Rithesh077/Java-record-manager/README.md

 ## Future Enhancements

 - **Data Validation**: Implementing robust validation for user input to prevent errors and ensure data consistency
 - **User Authentication**: Adding a password verification system to protect sensitive operations like updating and deleting records.
+Future versions will also secure stored passwords using hashing instead of plain text.
 - **Data Transfer Object (DTO) Pattern**: Implementing a DTO class for user input (e.g., for creating and updating records).
 This would decouple the internal data model from the data structure used by the user interface, which is a common best practice in larger applications.
 - **New Record Type**: Implementing a new class (e.g., `AnalyzedTextRecord`) that also implements the `Record` interface but adds new functionality, demonstrating polymorphism.
 - **Structured ID**: Implementing a new class or system for more complex and meaningful record IDs.